timguoqk/angular-styleguide/a1/README.md

 ### Use an Options File
 ###### [Style [Y235](#style-y235)]

-  - Use JSCS for checking your coding styles your JavaScript and be sure to customize the JSCS options file and include in source control.
+  - Use JSCS for checking your JavaScript coding style and be sure to customize the JSCS options file and include in source control.
 See the [JSCS docs](http://jscs.info/) for details on the options.

     *Why?*: Provides a first alert prior to committing any code to source control.